ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/stream.java.markdown

 # Commands : Documents : Stream

-**StreamDocs** is used to stream documents from a database that match given criteria.
+**StreamDocs** is used to stream documents which match chosen criteria from a database.

 ## Syntax